Apple was a pioneer of eNPS, surveying their staff every four months to determine the likelihood of being recommended as a place to work.

-Passives are a great example of the variables left out by calculations as simple as eNPS.
-We exclude them from the eNPS calculation because it makes the numbers easier, but of course in real life, passives are individuals with complex experiences and opinions.
+Passives are a great example of variables left out by calculations as simple as eNPS.
+We exclude them from the eNPS calculation, but passives are individuals with complex experiences and opinions.
 Passives don’t just give sevens and eights when they lack strong feelings about their workplace.
-In fact, they might have done so if they:
+They might have done so if they:

-- Want to give a low rating, but are worried that they’ll be found out or fired
+- Want to give a low rating, but worry that they’ll be identified and punished;

-In fact, it’s particularly important to avoid disregarding passives when they can be such rich sources of follow-up information.
-As they land in the middle of your results, passives build a bridge between promoters and detractors: they’re most likely to consider both the qualities they really like about the company as well as things they would change.
+It’s crucial to avoid disregarding passives, as they can be such rich sources of follow-up information.
+As they land in the middle of your results, passives build a bridge between promoters and detractors; they’re most likely to consider both the qualities they like about the company and things they would change.

-Furthermore, former passives can easily fall into a lower or higher group depending on your actions after the previous eNPS.
-So if you’re passionate about improving your eNPS, you should listen carefully to the open-ended answers of your passives, even if you disregard their numerical results.
+Besides, former passives can easily fall into a lower or higher group depending on your actions after the previous eNPS.
+So if you’re passionate about improving your eNPS, listen carefully to the open-ended answers of your passives, even if you disregard their numerical results.